 Mi Ji lives and works in Clarksville, Maryland, with her twin daughters, Faith and Hope.

-Christina graduated from Loyola Law School, Los Angeles in 2015 with a concentration in Public Interest Law.
-During law school, she served as a clinical student at Loyola’s Center for Juvenile Law and Policy, where she represented indigent clients in juvenile delinquency court, and spent a summer working at Public Counsel, where she advocated for the education rights of youth in Los Angeles public and charter schools.
+Christina graduated from Loyola Law School, Los Angeles with a concentration in Public Interest Law.
+During law school, she served as a clinical student at Loyola’s Center for Juvenile Law and Policy, where she represented indigent clients in juvenile delinquency court, and advocated for the education rights of youth in Los Angeles public and charter schools.
+Christina also organized an initiative in Los Angeles to train over 500 juvenile probation officers on how to act as educational advocates for the clients they serve, as a part of her Equal Justice Works Fellowship.

 Before law school, Christina worked at the Maya Angelou Academy as a Leadership Corps Student Advocate and interned as an Investigator at the Public Defender Service for the District of Columbia.
 Christina is a graduate of Georgetown University where she majored in both Psychology and Sociology and concentrated in Social Justice Analysis.
 A native Southern Californian, Christina lives in Los Angeles.